 Acquisition of citizenship statistics

-Of those acquiring citizenship of an EU-28 Member State, 88 % had previously been citizens of non-EU countries.
-Of these, citizens of Morocco made up the highest numbers, followed by citizens of Albania, Turkey, India and Ecuador.
+Of those acquiring citizenship of an EU-28 Member State, 86 % had previously been citizens of non-EU countries.
+Of these, citizens of Morocco made up the highest numbers, followed by citizens of Albania, Turkey and India.

 - 1 Main statistical findings